-APPsearch is a great place to start with RC 1000 research.
-It's located on our homepage and searches books, ebooks, streaming films, and all types of articles (scholarly, popular, etc.).
-If you're used to using Google, it might be a little daunting at first but the more you use it, the easier it gets.
-You’ll also need a strong list of search terms or keywords, which you’ll generate if you spend enough time doing background research.
-Scroll down for short video tutorials on search terms and APPsearch.
+Once you've done some background research, using the Library to do research will be easier.
+APPsearch is a great tool to start with in the library.
+It's located on the library homepage and searches books, ebooks, streaming films, and articles (scholarly and mainstream).
+It might be a little daunting at first but the more you use it, the easier it gets.
+In addition to a topic, you’ll need a list of search terms about that topic to use APPsearch successfully.

 Consider the following: will this source help me answer the research questions that I am posing in my project?
 Will it help me learn as much as I can about my topic?
 Will it help me write an interesting, convincing essay for my readers?